Published by Jeremy. Last Updated on February 7, 2024.

 Honestly, had I not even seen these in reading the StewardShip description before publishing this review, I would've completely forgotten about them.
 But at the end of the day, we joined Wine.com's StewardShip program for free shipping, and our lifetime savings clearly speaks for itself.

 Are we ordering more wine on Wine.com simply because we don't have to worry about shipping?
 Yes, that is probably true.
-But if free shipping means I have peace of mind to buy wine whenever I want without wasting money on shipping, well, I'm quite fine with that upsell tactic, too.
+But if free shipping for most of our orders means I have peace of mind to buy wine whenever I want without wasting money on shipping, well, I'm quite fine with that upsell tactic, too.

 Are you a member of Wine.com's StewardShip program?
 What do you think about it?
 Comment below to share!